cbh123/realitypong/README.md

 # REALITY PONG

+This project was developed using [melty.sh](https://melty.sh), an AI code editor.

 REALITY PONG is an interactive, webcam-based version of the classic Pong game.
 Players control their paddles using hand movements captured by their webcam, creating an immersive and fun gaming experience.

 ## Features